 Musical sketches were an important part of the show's lineup.

 In 1951 NBC signed Berle to an unheard-of 30-year contract.

 Television gets political

 TV played its first major role in covering a presidential election as NBC televised the nominating conventions.
 The Camel Newsreel Theater was the first regularly scheduled newscast on NBC.

-Ballet Comes to NBC: Ballet Theatre (now known as American Ballet Theatre, or ABT) made its television debut on NBC on May 22, 1949View Gallery
+Ballet Theatre (now known as ABT) made its TV debut on NBC on May 22, 1949View Gallery

 The four ballerinas in Anton Dolin’s restaging of the famous ballet choreographed in 1845 by Jules Perrot.
 Pictured are Diana Adams, Norma Vance, Jocelyn Vollmar, and Jacqueline Dodge.